basarevych/dynamic-table/docs/front-side.md

 * **getSelected()**

-  This method will return array of IDs of selected rows.
+  This method will return 'all' if all records on all the pages are selected or an array of IDs of selected rows, which could be empty.

 * **refresh(params)**